 - Preheat oven to 350ºF

-- With a large oxo cookie/ice cream scoop parcel out dough and flatten slightly with the bottom of a glass.
-Place on a baking tray lined with non-stick baking paper or silpat silicone liner.
+- With a large oxo cookie/ice cream scoop parcel out the dough and flatten slightly with a bottom of a glass.
+Place on a baking tray lined with non-stick baking paper or Silpat silicone liner.
 Leave 1" space between each cookie to allow for cookies to spread. , leaving room to spread.
 Repeat with remaining mixture.
-Bake for 10 to 14 minutes or until light golden.
-Allow to cool on trays.
+Bake for 10 to 14 minutes or until lightly golden.
+Allow cooling on trays.